arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 </div>

 <div class = "important">
-Did you notice the explanatory text in the above code cell that started with a pound sign?
-The pound sign ( # ) in a code cell indicates the start of a **comment**.
+Did you notice the explanatory text in the above code cell that started with a pound sign (or hash mark)?
+The pound sign / hash mark ( # ) in a code cell indicates the start of a **comment**.
 Comments aren't recognized as code and won't be run.
 Each line of a comment must be marked with a new pound sign.
 Comments are an excellent way to add brief explanations and clarifications about your code.
 </div>

-This example loops through the list of numbers, adds 5 to each number one at a time, and adds the sum to a new list using the append() method for lists.
+This example loops through the list of numbers, adds 5 to each number one at a time, and adds the sum to a new list using the `append()` method for lists.
 Finally, we printed the new list to our screen.
 This kind of loop is sometimes called a **for loop**; there is another kind of loop called a **while loop**, which is often used when we don't know the number of times we'll have to iterate through a block of code before we start (check out this page for more information about while loops).

 ### Indentation